Photovoltaic (PV) Solar Panels

 The life expectancy of a PV panel is likely to be 30 years or longer though there will likely be some cosmetic physical decay and a decrease in energy output.

 Crystalline silicon PV panels should come with a ‘power output warranty’.
-This typically guarantees they’ll still be producing at least 80% of their initial rated peak output after 20 (or sometimes 25) years.
-So the output is expected to decrease by an average of less than 1% per year.
+This typically guarantees they’ll still be producing 85% to 90% of their initial rated peak output after about 25 years.
+This means the output is expected to decrease by about 0.5% per year.

 Very few panels have been installed for long enough to need replacing because of diminished performance.
 In the UK, more panels were installed between 2006 and 2008 than in all previous years together.
-Only a small proportion of all PV panels installed globally are more than 10 years old.
+Only a small proportion of all PV panels installed globally are older than that.

 As with any industrial product there is an environmental impact associated with photovoltaic panels.
 The main areas of potential concern are: